Korea’s independent music scene grows every day along with its female artists presence. Women also belong in K-Indie!

 Nonetheless, in order to keep indie music strong and productive, it is necessary to have more than just space and platforms.
 Again, similarly to how it works amongst festivals and networks created within them, collectiveness is of intrinsic importance.
 “Artists, musicians and bands should support each other and continue to try and raise the scene higher”, summarizes Chris Park.
 Depending on the women of K-Indie, that vision could be the nearest future: “I believe there are people looking in the same direction and we’ll keep fighting for the better environments and women’s rights”, concludes Jiwon.

 If you got interested on knowing our interviewees and other K-Indie acts, going beyond the material that lo-fi playlists can offer, we have a dope playlist.
-Press play!
+Women also belong in K-Indie: Press play!

 Article by Bea| K4US Writing Team